kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_build.md

 {% endif %}

-The output of each language build will be in the associated `_build/html/languagecode` directory, where `languagecode` is the two- or five-character language code associated with the specific language (e.g. `fr` for French, `it` for Italian, etc.).
+The output of each language build will be in the associated `_build/html/<languagecode>` directory, where `<languagecode>` is the two- or five-character language code associated with the specific language (e.g. `fr` for French, `it` for Italian, etc.).

-If you find an issue with a single build, you can run that individual build separately by running `tox -e docs-languagecode`.

-For example, to build the documentation in only French:
+If you find an issue with a single build, you can run that individual build separately by running `tox -e docs-<languagecode>`.
+For example, to build only the French documentation, run:

 {% if not config.extra.macos_only %}